Meet our Preferred Providers of Business Talent and Apply for an Intern

 Sr. Manager, Marketing Communications

-Advancing San Diego Company Spotlight: Tourmaline Wireless
+Advancing San Diego Company Spotlight: Traits AI

 The Advancing San Diego (ASD) Internship Program launched this Spring in a remote-capacity amid the COVID-19 pandemic and aims to provide up to 100 San Diego-based companies with fully subsidized interns.
-This program targets companies with 100 employees or less, which comprise 98% of all businesses in San Diego, employ nearly two thirds of San Diegans, and account for 70 percent of job growth.
+This program targets companies with 100 employees or less, which comprise 98 percent of all businesses in San Diego, employ nearly two thirds of San Diegans, and account for 70 percent of job growth.
 A key issue for these companies has been a lack of time and resources to recruit the skilled talent necessary to continue their growth.

-As students are closing out their Summer internship experiences, EDC is rolling out this blog series to highlight the innovative local companies that comprise the first cohort of the program, and the interns they hosted.
+As students close out their Summer internship experiences, EDC has launched this blog series to highlight the innovative local companies that comprise the first cohort of the program, and the interns they hosted.

 Why was your company founded, and what are your current points of focus?

-Tell us about your experience building a small business in San Diego.
-What resources, services and/or organizations were most valuable in supporting Tourmaline’s growth?
+Tell us about your experience building a startup in San Diego.

-How has your company pivoted as a result of COVID-19?
+Has your company pivoted as a result of COVID-19?

 Tell us a little bit about your interns and the value they bring.